WA Auto Credit Bankruptcy Loans are Better

 The $0 down programs are by far our most popular bankruptcy programs.
 It makes sense, right?
 If you just filed for bankruptcy, you probably don’t have $3,000 or $4,000 lying around.
-Our bankruptcy loan programs were designed to help you buy a car and start rebuilding your credit without coming up with a lot of cash for a down payment.
+Our bankruptcy loan programs are designed to help you buy a car and start rebuilding your credit without coming up with a lot of cash for a down payment.

 What are the typical requirements for bankruptcy auto loans?

-Most of the the $0 down programs like their customers to have some good credit in the past, preferably an auto loan that was paid as agreed for at least a year.
+Most of the $0 down programs like their customers to have some good credit in the past, preferably an auto loan that was paid as agreed for at least a year.
 If you had that auto loan for a long time, then put it in your bankruptcy, you will probably still qualify.

 Additionally, you need to make enough money to afford your new payment.
 Most of the programs are requiring $2,000-$2,500/month gross income and your debt to income ratios must be acceptable.

 Vehicles that Qualify for $0 Down Bankruptcy Auto Loans

 This is probably the most important section.
 Bankruptcy auto loan programs are designed to get you a vehicle that gets you to and from work, so that you can make your car payment on time.
 Typically, the lender will require that the vehicle be no more than 6 or 7-years old and have less than 65,000 miles or so.

 Why do lenders dictate mileage and year of vehicle?

 It comes down to risk.
 Bankruptcy Auto Loans are risky to the lender.
 They do not know how well you are going to pay an installment loan after your bankruptcy. $0 down loans are very high risk because you are not invested in the vehicle and the lender is not in an equity position so if you repossessed the car, the lender would lose a lot of money.